 The Group Capital Calculation (E) Working Group will:

-Construct a U.S. group capital calculation (GCC) using a RBC aggregation methodology.
-Complete by the 2020 Summer National Meeting.
+Continually review and monitor the effectiveness of the GCC and consider revisions, as necessary, to maintain the effectiveness of its objective under the U.S. solvency system.

-Provide direction to the Group Solvency Issues (E) Working Group on appropriate changes to existing authority or existing regulatory guidance related to the GCC.
-Complete by the 2020 Fall National Meeting.
+Develop regulatory guidance related to the GCC.
+Complete by the 2021 Summer National Meeting.

 Liaise, as necessary, with the International Insurance Relations (G) Committee on international group capital developments and consider input from participation of U.S. state insurance regulators in the International Association of Insurance Supervisors (IAIS) monitoring process.

-Continually review and monitor the effectiveness of the GCC and consider revisions, as necessary, to maintain the effectiveness of its objective under U.S. solvency system.

 The Group Solvency Issues (E) Working Group will: